mechmotum/mechmotum.github.io/content/pages/jobs/ski-jump-impact-model-validation.rst

 Prinoth_ develops snow groomers that are used to build public use and professional level terrain parks.
-They have computer aided design and construction tools that allow allow computer aided designed jumps to be built at centimeter level precision.
+They have computer aided design and construction tools that allow jumps to be built at centimeter level precision.
 The landing area of the jumps (the sweet spot) are designed to minimize impact forces.
 The following video demonstrates the approach and capabilities:

 .. raw:: html